id-bioinfo/TIPars/README.md

 including 16S, H3N2, NDV, SARS2-100k and SARS2-660k.
 Both the tree file and alignment files of taxa and ancestral sequences are available except SARS-CoV-2 datasets.
 Due to GISAID's data sharing policy, only Accession Numbers are provided for the sequences downloaded from GISAID.
 For the reference tree of SARS2-660k, please refer to the phylogeny (dated on 6 September 2021) under Audacity from GISAID.

+# How to reconstruct ancestral sequences

+We provided an perl script `reconstructAncestralSeq.pl` to reconstruct ancestral sequences using PastML[^3] parallelly.
+Input with a rooted tree and corresponding multiple sequence alignment of taxa, the script ouputs the reconstructed ancestral sequences to fasta file and the tree with all internal node named as "INNODEXXX" to newick file.
+More details can be check in ([link](https://github.com/id-bioinfo/TIPars/tree/master/reconstructAncestralSeq)).

 # How to Cite